FaizanAsifB/Portfolio/src/content/projects/06-space-tourism.md

 ---
 title: Space tourism website
-description: The Space Tourism Website project was an immersive journey into the realm of advanced CSS and Sass, aimed at creating a visually stunning and interactive platform for aspiring space travelers.
-Inspired by the burgeoning interest in space exploration, the website sought to captivate users with futuristic design elements and compelling content about the wonders of outer space.
+description: The Space Tourism Website project used advanced CSS and Sass to create a visually engaging platform for space enthusiasts.
+It featured futuristic designs and interactive elements, inspired by the increasing interest in space exploration and travel.
 imgName: space
 caption: Visit Space!
 tools: